nventive/UnoApplicationTemplate/doc/AIAgent_Summary.md

 ### Architecture
 - ✅ Business layer has NO UI dependencies
-- ✅ Navigation is handled exclusively in Presentation layer
+- ✅ Navigation is handled via events (NavigationRequested)
-- ✅ Function handlers are registered at startup
+- ✅ Tool definitions AND handlers are registered dynamically at startup
+- ✅ Single AgenticToolExecutor implements both IAgenticToolRegistry and IAgenticToolExecutor
 - ✅ Clean separation allows for easy testing
+- ✅ HTTP REST API used (no SDK dependencies for mobile compatibility)

 ### Security
+- 🔒 Uses DefaultAzureCredential with Azure CLI for development
 - 🔒 Store API keys in Azure Key Vault for production
 - 🔒 Implement rate limiting
 - 🔒 Validate user permissions for sensitive functions
 - 🔒 Sanitize all user inputs
+- 🔒 Do NOT commit personal Azure credentials (use generic placeholders)

 ### Performance
+- ⚡ Polling-based run status checking (in_progress → requires_action → completed)
-- ⚡ Use streaming for better UX
+- ⚡ Tool execution happens locally for navigation functions
-- ⚡ Cache frequent responses
-- ⚡ Implement request debouncing
+- ⚡ Implement request debouncing for user input
-- ⚡ Monitor Azure costs
+- ⚡ Monitor Azure AI Foundry costs

 ## Documentation Links

-- **Full Documentation**: `doc/AIAgent.md`
-- **Quick Start Guide**: `doc/AIAgent_QuickStart.md`
-- **Architecture Details**: `doc/AIAgent_Architecture.md`
+- **Architecture Details**: `doc/AIAgent_Architecture.md` - Dynamic tool registration and layer separation
-- **Function Reference**: `doc/AIAgentFunctionReference.js`
-- **UI Example**: `doc/AIChatPage.xaml.example`

 ## Support

 For implementation help:
 1. Review the architecture documentation
-2. Check the quick start guide
-3. Examine the example implementations
-4. Review Azure AI Foundry documentation
+2. Check Azure AI Foundry Agents API documentation (version 2025-05-01)
+3. Examine the implementation in `ApplicationTemplate.Business/Agentic/` and `ApplicationTemplate.Access/ApiClients/Agentic/`
-5. Check application logs for errors
+4. Check application logs for errors
+5. Ensure `az login` is successful before running the app

 ---

 **Status**: ✅ Complete and ready for integration

-The AI Agent feature is fully implemented with proper architecture, comprehensive documentation, and example implementations.
-Update the configuration and navigation implementations to match your specific app structure.
+The Agentic AI feature is fully implemented with dynamic tool registration, proper architecture, HTTP REST API integration with Azure AI Foundry Agents, and comprehensive navigation support.
+Update the configuration with your Azure resources to get started.